syseleven/grav-docs-metakube/pages/03.Tutorials/09.delete-a-worker-node/default.en.md

         - node
 ---

-To delete a worker node, navigate to `Manage cluster` and choose the cluster, from which you want to delete a worker node from.
-Click on the trashbin button right besides the node you want to delete.
-You will get a popup, where you have to confirm the deletion
+To delete a worker node, navigate to `Manage cluster` and choose the cluster that you want to delete a worker node from.
+Click on the trashbin button right next to the node you want to delete.
+You will get a popup where you have to confirm the deletion

 ![Delete node button beside node](image_delete-node_01.png)